-Looking Glass Falls, located near Asheville, is one of the most popular waterfalls in North Carolina, and perhaps the easiest to view (one of the few accessible roadside waterfalls in NC, perfect for those with challenges with mobility and walking).
+Looking Glass Falls is one of the most popular and beautiful waterfalls in North Carolina.
+And it's perhaps the easiest to view (one of the few accessible roadside waterfalls making it perfect for folks with mobility and walking challenges).
 The name "Looking Glass" comes from Looking Glass Rock, where water freezes on its sides in the winter and then glistens in the sunlight like a mirror or looking glass.
 Looking Glass Creek, which flows past the rock, is also named for the impressive natural structure.

 Steps lead down to the falls for a close-up view.
-You can venture onto the rocks in the stream below the falls, and even do some wading and swim underneath the falling water.
+You can venture onto the rocks in the stream below the falls, and even do some wading and swim underneath the falling water when water flow is lower.
 For photographs, the sun comes up over the waterfall in the morning.
 So afternoon lighting or a cloudy day is best.
 And visit during the winter to see beautiful ice creations.

 To get to Looking Glass Falls, take U.S. 276 North from Brevard about six miles.
 Or take U.S. 276 South from the Blue Ridge Parkway for about 10 miles.
 There is no admission fee and it's always open.

 Directions from Downtown Asheville (about 36 miles): Take I-240 West / I-26 East.
 Continue on I-26 East to Exit 40 for Highway 280 (and the Asheville Airport).
 Take a right onto Highway 280 West and go 16 miles toward Brevard.
 As you enter the Brevard area, you will see a big shopping center on the right (with Wal-Mart).
 Just past the center, turn right onto US Highway 276 North (Forest Heritage Scenic Byway) to enter the Pisgah National Forest.
 Go 6 miles.